skynettechnologies/wagtail-all-in-one-accessibility/README.md

 - Reduces the risk of time-consuming accessibility lawsuits.
 - Use apps to connect to external services and manage data flows

 It uses the accessibility interface which handles UI and design related adjustments.
-All in One Accessibility app enhances your Django website accessibility to people with hearing or vision impairments, motor impaired, color blind, dyslexia, cognitive & learning impairments, seizure and epileptic, and ADHD problems.
+All in One Accessibility app enhances your wagtail website accessibility to people with hearing or vision impairments, motor impaired, color blind, dyslexia, cognitive & learning impairments, seizure and epileptic, and ADHD problems.
 It uses the accessibility interface which handles UI and design related adjustments.

 [`all-in-one-accessibility-introduction`](https://www.youtube.com/watch?v=PPQMWSzroAA) - introduction of All in One Accessibility widget .